sparkswap/redirect/README.md

 ```
 STATUS=301; now
 ```

+Use the STRIP_PATH environment variable to control whether the redirect includes the original path.

 > On `now` every subdomain is unique.
 So `example.com` and `www.example.com` can be 2 different instances.
 This is useful when you want to, for example, redirect from non-www to www.